 Beth Parker writes for business and organizations in Canada and the U.S. Her clients range from Fortune 500 companies to start-up entrepreneurs.
 Beth has an English specialist degree from the University of Toronto (Victoria College) and an MA in journalism from the University of Western Ontario.

-Dr. Karen Pape is a neonatologist and clinical neuroscientist.
-Her groundbreaking work challenges the current thinking that there is no cure for cerebral palsy.
-The treatments she has developed over the course of her life’s work have all been born of one single belief: a young injured brain has the potential for recovery, if we look for it.
-Educated at McGill University and the University of Toronto, Dr. Pape was a neonatologist and Director of the Neonatal Follow-up Clinic Toronto’s renowned Hospital for Sick Children with an additional research fellowship in Neonatal Pathology and Ultrasound Brain Scans in London, England, [...]
+Dr. Karen Pape was a neonatologist and clinical neuroscientist.
+Her groundbreaking work challenged the current thinking that there is no cure for cerebral palsy.
+The treatments she developed over the course of her life’s work were all been born of one single belief: a young injured brain has the potential for recovery, if we look for it.
+Educated at McGill University and the University of Toronto, Dr. Pape was a neonatologist and Director of the Neonatal Follow-up Clinic Toronto’s renowned Hospital for Sick Children with an additional research fellowship in Neonatal Pathology and Ultrasound Brain Scans in London, England, at [...]

 A passionate advocate for girls’ education and refugee issues, Clare Morneau is a 17-year-old author and speaker who lives in Toronto with her father, Canada’s Finance Minister, Bill Morneau, mother, Nancy McCain, and siblings Henry, Edward, and Grace Acan, who joined the family in 2010 from northern Uganda.
 Clare is compassionate, driven, and committed to working for real change.
 As a student at Havergal College, she founded the Kakuma Toronto Girls Education Partnership.
 In October 2016, she released her first book, Kakuma Girls.
 She completed a four-week internship at the Global Humanitarian Lab, a partner organization of the United Nations, in [...]